 What does this have to do with the North American Free Trade Agreement (“NAFTA”)?

 First, there is the mistaken belief that NAFTA allows all goods from the United States to enter Canada on a duty-free basis.
-Chickens are one of the goods that is carved out of NAFTA so-to-speak.
+Chickens are one of the goods that are carved out of NAFTA so-to-speak.
 There are special rules in NAFTA to protect supply management.
-Canada has reserved rights under GATT Article XI:2(c)(i) with respect to dairy, poultry and egg goods specified in NAFTA Appendix 703.2.B.7.
-All of Canada’s supply managed goods are covered.
-The effect of Canada’s reservation is to make imports of poultry products subject to import quantitative restrictions (that is, import quotas) and high duties for over quota limits (even on U.S. chickens).
+Canada has reserved rights under GATT Article XI:2(c)(i) with respect to dairy, poultry, and egg goods specified in NAFTA Appendix 703.2.B.7.
+All of Canada’s supply-managed goods are covered.
+The effect of Canada’s reservation is to make imports of poultry products subject to import quantitative restrictions (that is, import quotas) and high duties for over-quota limits (even on U.S. chickens).

 “Government officials are actively reviewing this, and the Canada Border Services Agency has heightened enforcement activities to ensure that the program continues to be used as intended under the law.
 As a result of recent CBSA enforcement efforts, imports of supply-managed goods under the duties relief program have dropped since the start of 2016.